adrian77792/Project_3/Project_3/README.md

 - **Footer:** Minimalist footer includes copyright information (“© Veloria London”), social media icons (Facebook, Instagram), and contact links (phone and email).

 - **UX Highlights:** High-contrast text ensures readability, hover effects and animated buttons enhance interaction, and the overall design balances elegance with functional navigation to make booking services easy.

+### 🛠️ Services

+Luxury Beauty & Aesthetic Treatments – London

+🌟 Transformative Experiences
+See the results of our professional beauty services!
+We specialize in enhancing natural beauty with precision, style, and lasting results.

+🏠 Our Services at Veloria London

+We provide expert beauty and aesthetic treatments with a focus on elegance, safety, and client satisfaction.
+Our team ensures every session is tailored to your needs, delivering luxurious results.

+🔧 Service Offerings

+Eyelash extensions, lifts, and treatments

+Permanent makeup (eyebrows, eyeliner, lips)

+Professional beauty training courses

+Aesthetic treatments including facials, skin rejuvenation, and anti-aging procedures

+Personalized consultations to select the best treatments for each client

+✅ Commitment to Quality
+We pride ourselves on professionalism, precision, and attention to detail.
+Every treatment and course at Veloria London is delivered with care to ensure client satisfaction, safety, and long-lasting results.

+The Service Planning & Booking subpage helps clients easily schedule their treatments.
+Here’s what it includes:

+Page Overview

+Service Selection – Clients can choose a treatment from the list (eyelashes, permanent makeup, aesthetic treatments, etc.).

+Fixed Duration Treatments – Each service has a pre-set duration, so clients simply select the desired treatment without worrying about specifying time.

+Summary Preview – Shows the selected treatment and scheduled duration for easy planning.

+Action Buttons – Options to confirm the booking or save the selection for later.